MUSEO FRIDA KAHLO

 BIOGRAPHY OF FRIDA KAHLO

 At the age of six Frida fell ill with polio, causing her right leg to remain shorter than the other, which resulted in bullying.
-However, this setback did not prevent her from being a curious and tenacious student.
+Nevertheless, this setback did not prevent her from being a curious and tenacious student.
 She completed her high school studies at the Escuela Nacional Preparatoria.

 At the age of 18, on September 17, 1925, Frida was in a tragic accident.
 A streetcar crashed into the bus she was traveling in.
-The consequences to her person were grave: several bones were fractured and her spinal cord, damaged.
+The consequences to her person were terrible: several bones were fractured and her spinal cord, damaged.
 While she was immobilized for several months, Frida began to paint.
 Afterwards, she formed relationships with several artists, including the photographer Tina Modotti and the already renowned artist Diego Rivera.